Jakarta Server Pages: Compiler

-A JavaServer Pages compiler is a program that parses JSPs, and transforms them into executable Java Servlets.
+A JavaServer Pages compiler is a program that parses JSPs and transforms them into executable Java Servlets.
 A program of this type is usually embedded into the application server and run automatically the first time a JSP is accessed, but pages may also be precompiled for better performance, or compiled as a part of the build process to test for errors.

 Some JSP containers support configuring how often the container checks JSP file timestamps to see whether the page has changed.
 Typically, this timestamp would be set to a short interval (perhaps seconds) during software development, and a longer interval (perhaps minutes, or even never) for a deployed Web application.

 Criticism

+According to Joel Murach and Michael Urban, authors of the book "Murach's Java Servlets and JSP", embedding Java code in JSP is generally bad practice.
+A better approach would be to migrate the back-end logic embedded in the JSP to the Java code in the Servlet.
+In this scenario, the Servlet is responsible for processing, and the JSP is responsible for displaying the HTML, maintaining a clear separation of concerns.

 In 2000, Jason Hunter, author of "Java Servlet Programming" described a number of "problems" with JavaServer Pages.
 Nevertheless, he wrote that while JSP may not be the "best solution for the Java Platform" it was the "Java solution that is most like the non-Java solution," by which he meant Microsoft's Active Server Pages.
 Later, he added a note to his site saying that JSP had improved since 2000, but also cited its competitors, Apache Velocity and Tea (template language).
-Today there are several alternatives and a number of JSP-oriented pages in larger web apps are considered to be technical debt.
+Today, several alternatives and a number of JSP-oriented pages in larger web apps are considered to be technical debt.